awsdocs/aws-cdk-guide/v2/ecs_example.md

 The stack is hundreds of lines, so we won't show it here\.
 The stack should contain one default instance, a private subnet and a public subnet for the three Availability Zones, and a security group\.

-Deploy the stack\.
+To deploy the stack, we run the following:

 ```
 cdk deploy
 ```

-AWS CloudFormation displays information about the dozens of steps that it takes as it deploys your app\.
+AWS CloudFormation displays information about the dozens of steps that it takes as it deploys our app\.

-That's how easy it is to create a Fargate\-powered Amazon ECS service to run a Docker image\.
+Once deployment completes, we have successfully created a Fargate powered Amazon ECS service to run a Docker image\.

 ## Clean up<a name="ecs_example_destroy"></a>

-To avoid unexpected AWS charges, destroy your AWS CDK stack after you're done with this exercise\.
+As a general maintenance best practice, and to minimize unnecessary costs, we delete our stack when complete:

 ```
 cdk destroy